-Horsetail is a herbaceous perennial that forms extensive creeping rhizomes and has deep tap roots.
-Although not a large component of plant communities within grassland Natural Regions, it can be found on disturbed sites and areas of elevated soil water levels.
-Williams (1979) found that 50% of the rhizomes were within the top 50 cm of soil, while Coupland and Johnson (1969) found that the vertical root system could reach depths greater than 3 m.
-Horsetail is indicative of wetlands (temporary, ephemeral, permanent) and sandy soils with high water table.
+Horsetail is a herbaceous perennial, that forms extensive creeping rhizomes and has deep tap roots.
+Although not a large component of plant communities within the dry mixed grass subregion, it can be found on disturbed sites and areas of elevated soil water levels.
+Williams (1979) found that 50% of the rhizomes were within the top 50 cm of soil, while Coupland and Johnson (1969) found that the vertical root system reached depths greater than 3 m.